 September 5, 2015

-Primary biliary cholangitis, or PBC, is a chronic, or long-term, disease that very gradually damages and eventually destroys the medium-sized bile ducts within the liver.
-Bile is a digestive liquid that is made in the liver and, through the bile ducts, travels to the small intestine to help in digestion and absorption of fats and fat-soluble vitamins (Vitamins A, D, E and K).
+Primary biliary cholangitis, or PBC, is a chronic, or long-term, a disease that very gradually damages and eventually destroys the medium-sized bile ducts within the liver.
+Bile is a digestive liquid that is made in the liver and, through the bile ducts, travels to the small intestine to help in digestion and absorption of fats and fat-soluble vitamins (Vitamins A, D, E, and K).